-There are a total of [ 22 ] JEEP Vehicles and Related entries in the Military Factory.
-Entries are listed below in alphanumeric order (1-to-Z).
-Flag images indicative of country of origin and not necessarily primary operator.
+There are a total of [ 24 ] JEEP Vehicles & Related entries in the Military Factory.
+Entries are listed below by initial year of service descending.
+Flag images indicative of country of origin and not necessarily the primary operator.

 Note that many consider the last classic World War 2-related jeep to be the Willys-Overland / Kaiser-Jeep M38 as the M151 was of a Ford design and largely a new vehicle altogether.
 Additionally, global counterparts of the jeep existed in both the inventories of Japan and Germany during World War 2 and are appropriately listed here for comparison.
 The end of the jeep line for the American military came with the arrival of the AM General HUMVEE multi-purpose 4x4 vehicle.

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.

 Part of a network of sites that includes GlobalFirepower, a data-driven property used in ranking the top military powers of the world, WDMMA.org, the World Directory of Modern Military Aircraft, and SR71blackbird.org, detailing the history of the world's most iconic spyplane.